mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 # Player Fields

+* armor; int[]

+Represents the primary equip slots of the player (not counting pet, mount and hook slots that are on a separate page).
+0-2: Armor (Head, Chest, Legs), 3-7 + extra slots (up to 9): Accessories, 10-12: Vanity Armor (Head, Chest, Legs), 13-17 + extra slots (up to 19) Vanity Accessories.

 * dash; int

 Enables a dash ability depending on the value of the variable.
 1 = Ninja Master Gear Dash.
 2 = Eye of Cthulhu Shield Dash.
 3 = Solar Armor Dash.